-Some of the common examples of day traded financial instruments are stocks, options, currencies, and a host of futures contracts such as equity index futures, interest rate futures, currency futures, and commodity futures.
-During its early days, the financial settlement involved in the day trading was quite long because of the method involved in it.
-For example, before the early 1990s at the London Stock Exchange, the payment to the concerned party use to extend up to 10 working days after the share was bought.
+Some of the common examples of day trading financial instruments are stocks, options, currencies, and a host of futures contracts such as equity index futures, interest rate futures, currency futures, and commodity futures.
+During its early days, the day trading's financial settlement was quite long because of the method involved in it.
+For example, before the early 1990s at the London Stock Exchange, the concerned party payment to extend up to 10 working days after the share was bought.
 However, today, to reduce market risk, the settlement period is typically two working days.
-The main intention behind reducing the settlement period is to reduce the likelihood of the default, which was otherwise impossible without the electronic medium.
+The main intention behind reducing the settlement period is to reduce the default likelihood, which was otherwise impossible without the electronic medium.

 - Incompetent money management.

 - Inadequate risk capital with the accompanying excess stress of having to “survive”.